Readers

 • path (str) – The path to the .xml file.

-• schema (str, default NoneType) – A path to an XML schema which will be used to valudate the XML file against.
+• schema (str, default NoneType) – A path to an XML schema which will be used to validate the XML file against.

 • verbose (bool, default False) – Whether warnings and process info should be printed.